DannyXjsu/RPG-Town/README.md

 In case you're wondering why there's a folder called "yeah dude", i just didn't have a creative name when i created the project so i put yeah dude

-Not compatible with Linux or MacOS yet
+Not compatible with Linux yet